nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 ### Project Overview

-Our project aims to provide an efficient contact management system for a physiotherapist with a large client base, building on AB3 (Address Book 3).
+Our project aims to provide an efficient contact management system for a physiotherapist with a large client base, building on AddressBook Level 3 (AB3).
 Additional features include scheduling appointments, setting reminder notes, tracking treatment history, type, and payment history.
 These improvements are aimed to provide a cost-effective solution to help physiotherapists save time, money and manpower on repetitive tasks.

 ### Difficulty Level and Challenges Faced

 Developing PhysioPal presented unique challenges.
-Unlike AddressBook Level 3 (AB3), which handles only one entity type, PhysioPal extends heavily on the appointment feature: `Schedule`.
+Unlike AB3, which handles only one entity type, PhysioPal extends heavily on the appointment feature: `Schedule`.
 The need for seamless interaction between different entities and satisfying functionality requirements demanded significant work to incorporate features such as reminder notes and appointment handling.